Skip to content

 What stacks does ForgeKit support?

-Currently three templates are available:
+Six templates are currently available:

-web-appNode.js + React + TypeScript
+web-appNode.js + React + TypeScript + Express + ViteFull-stack web application

-api-servicePython + FastAPI + PostgreSQL
+api-servicePython + FastAPI + PostgreSQL + SQLAlchemyREST API service

-ml-pipelinePython + Jupyter + MLflow
+ml-pipelinePython + Jupyter + MLflow + scikit-learnMachine learning workflow

 Does ForgeKit work on Windows?